jodelunas/MechaCar_Statistical_Analysis/README.md

 * Lot 3 has not met company standard tolerance in manufacturing this part.
 The p-value is below .05, so we must reject the null hypothesis.

 ## Study Design: MechaCar vs Competition

+A metric that people are interested in when it comes to vehicles is safety ratings.
+We would need to collect safety rating data for a large number of comparable vehicles.
+Create a study that tests whether or not MechaCar is statistically different from a collection of comparable vehicals.
+The null hypothesis would be that there is no statistical differece between MechCar and comparable vehicles.
+The alternative hypothesis is that there is a statistical difference.
+The statistical test we can use is a one sample t-test where the population data will be all comparable vehicles.
+We will need multiple data points that affect the saftey rating on comparable vehicles, as well as for MechaCar.